Warning Signs

 Prior to meeting, ensure it is clear who will be in the meeting and why.

-Inform other (non-corporate) research partners in advance of the meeting of the new invitees and stipulate their roles and expectations to minimize the new invitees’ ability to derail conversations.
+Inform other (non-corporate) research partners in advance of new invitees and stipulate their roles and expectations.

 In the meeting, be prepared to step in and shift the conversation if need be.